 Juneteenth is the oldest nationally celebrated commemoration of the ending of slavery in this country.
 We take a look at the history behind the day and offer ways to celebrate it this year.
 CLICK HERE for more information.

-In the June 16 edition of Bridges and Beacons, DPC’s video devotional series, Marie Stevens celebrates the end of slavery in the United States as she reflects on Juneteenth, which is commemorated each year on June 19.
-Marie reads from the Book of Exodus as she draws parallels between the plight of African-Americans and the Israelite slaves of Biblical times.
+In the June 16, 2021 edition of Bridges and Beacons, DPC’s video devotional series, Marie Stevens celebrated the end of slavery in the United States as she reflects on Juneteenth, which is commemorated each year on June 19.
+Marie read from the Book of Exodus as she draws parallels between the plight of African-Americans and the Israelite slaves of Biblical times.